evanjmills/Echos/README.md

 The system can be used from analyzing destroyed environments to spectating a full 3D modeled human anatomy.

 This is the first implementation in what will soon become something much greater.
-We hope that in the future doctors, architects, and even firefighters.
+We hope that in the future the use can expand from doctors, architects, to firefighters and other professions that involve in suppressing disasters.

 # Tools we used: